sofken-banyosai2022/art-project/README.md

 ### LED Controller

-1. Move files in `ledController` to `src` of openframeworks project.
+1. Move files in `ledController` to openframeworks project.